jira-node/node-jira-client/README.md

 ## Changelog ##

+*  _0.2.0 Now allowing startAt and MaxResults to be passed to searchJira, switching to semantic versioning._
 *  _0.1.0 Using Basic Auth instead of cookies, all calls unit tested, URI creation refactored_
 *  _0.0.6 Now linting, preparing to refactor_